 Ms. Jung is a graduate of Princeton University.
 She is a member of the Board of Directors of the General Electric Company, Apple, Inc., and Daimler AG.
 She also serves on the Committee for Economic Development, an independent, nonprofit, nonpartisan American think tank.

-Mr. Newaz is the Chief Executive Officer of Operations of Grameen America.
-Mr. Newaz was selected by Professor Muhammad Yunus to replicate the Grameen Program in the United States.
-Mr. Newaz launched Grameen America’s first branch in 2008 and currently manages and directs all field operations.
-During his three decade tenure at Grameen Bank, Mr. Newaz worked with each department of the Grameen Bank Senior Management Team and managed over 200,000 borrowers.
+Mr. Newaz is responsible for advising the President and CEO on key Operations issues, best practices and Grameen Microfinance methodology.
+Selected by Professor Muhammad Yunus to replicate the Grameen Program in the United States, Mr. Newaz launched Grameen America’s first branch in 2008.
+He scaled and ran Grameen America's Operations from 2008 through 2014.
+During his three decade tenure at Grameen Bank, Mr. Newaz worked with each department of the Senior Management Team and managed over 200,000 borrowers.
 Prior to joining Grameen America, Mr. Newaz successfully replicated the Grameen program in the Dominican Republic.
-Mr. Newaz, holds a M.S. from Chittagong University in Bangladesh.
+Mr. Newaz holds a M.S. from Chittagong University in Bangladesh.

 Ms. Rosenberg manages all partnerships, new technology and innovative products at Grameen America.
 Ms. Rosenberg’s expertise is in community development and public health through her work at New York Presbyterian Hospital as a research coordinator and the Peace Corps in Senegal.
 Ms. Rosenberg holds a B.A. from Union College and MPH from Columbia University.